(# = for coastal area of northern CA/SF Bay Region, including Marin County)

 Backyard Birdwatchers Unite As Citizen Scientists — The Annual Great Backyard Birds Count

-Current avian classification and name changes for N. & Middle America are pending within the American Ornithologists’ Union committee that will soon vote about various proposals that are listed at:
+Current avian classification and name changes for N. & Middle America are pending within the American Ornithological Society committee that will soon vote about various proposals that are listed as three proposals (part 1, 2, and 3) at:

 Ladybird Beetles Becoming Active After Winter Slumber (Dormancy)